Najlaron/Diploma-Thesis/README.md

 Chosen (best performing) combination of models (PWE+ML) will be used in pipeline to geolocalize affiliations.

 #
-*Once the thesis is publibly available, the link will be here*
+*Once the thesis is publicly available, the link will be here*